gajanan-kadam/JobBot-Automated-Job-Application-System/README.md

 ### Step 5: Add Your Code

-- **main.py**: Write your main script where the web scraping, eligibility checking, and application logic reside.
+- **main.py**: Main script for specific org where the web scraping, eligibility checking, and application logic reside.
 - **requirements.txt**: List the Python libraries your project depends on.
 For example:
     ```
     beautifulsoup4
     requests
-    selenium
-    pandas
+    playwright
+    Requests
+    Python
     ```

 ### Step 6: Commit and Push Your Changes